 To quickly understand where burnout could exist within your organisation – and what’s causing it – use our Leadership Perception Gap survey in conjunction with our comprehensive Benchmark Assessment employee engagement survey.
 Together, these surveys provide a clear view of which teams are thriving, where leaders are struggling, and what issues employees are facing.

-Remote working has created new challenges for managers that can contribute to burnout.
+Remote working has created new challenges for managers that can contribute to burnout at work.

 The last year and a half threw challenge after challenge at leaders and required many to manage employees remotely — which requires a range of entirely new skills.
 As a result, pitfalls we’re seeing remote leaders fall into include several behaviors that align with the burnout drivers listed above, but in different ways, such as: